Naan Berenji | Eggless Persian Rice Flour Cookies

 When beginning the process of making the Persian Rice Flour cookies, I did not realize that I had to let it chill for about 6 hours.
 I was short on time as I had a busy evening and hence chilled the dough for just 4 hours.

-My kids did not like the Persian Rice Flour cookies cookies too much and were not crazy about them.
-I do have to admit that it is sort of a acquired flavor and it does take a little getting used to the rice flour texture in the cookies.
+My kids did not like the Persian Rice Flour cookies too much and were not crazy about them.
+I do have to admit that it is sort of an acquired flavor and it does take a little getting used to the rice flour texture in the cookies.

 Naan Berenji in a white plate